ncn-foreigners/singleRcapture/README.md

 Methods such as regression diagnostics will be adjusted (values of weights will be reduced instead of rows being removed etc.)

-We also included option to use common non standardargument such as significance levels different from usual 5%:
+We also included option to use common non standard argument such as significance levels different from usual 5%:

 ``` r